greenelab/xswap-manuscript/manuscript.md

   ](https://github.com/greenelab/xswap-analysis/raw/4d9137f43a16fbe6c6a02865adceaa9a3195fe2d/img/feature-auroc.png){#fig:feature-auroc width="85%"}

 The edge prior encapsulates nonspecific predictions due to degree, and it reconstructed the PPI network with an AUROC of 0.797 (dotted red line in Figure {@fig:feature-auroc}).
-In the second comparison, edge prediction features computed on permuted networks showed performance equal or lower to their performances on the unpermuted networks.
+In the second comparison, edge prediction features computed on permuted networks had performance equal or lower to their performances on the unpermuted networks.
 This indicated that four out of five edge prediction features discern more than node degree for the prediction task.
-The preferential attachment index is the product of source and target degree, and we found that its performance did not differ from the edge prior or the feature's performance when computed on permuted networks.
+The preferential attachment index is the product of source and target degree, and its performance did not differ from the edge prior or the feature's performance when computed on permuted networks.
-The four remaining features showed far higher reconstruction performance than the edge prior or feature values computed on permuted networks.
+The four remaining features had higher reconstruction performance than the edge prior or feature values computed on permuted networks.

 This comparison quantified the performance of degree toward the prediction task and assessed degree's effect on five edge prediction features.
 The edge prior provided the baseline level of performance attributable to degree alone.
-Comparing the performances on permuted networks to the performance of the edge prior reveals the extent to which a feature captures degree.
+Comparing the performances on permuted networks to the performance of the edge prior reveals the extent to which a feature measures degree.
-Features whose performances on permuted networks were below that of the edge prior only imperfectly captured degree (eg: Jaccard index), whereas features whose performances equaled the edge prior completely captured degree (eg: preferential attachment index).
+Features whose performances on permuted networks were below that of the edge prior only imperfectly measured degree (eg: Jaccard index), whereas features whose performances equaled the edge prior completely captured degree (eg: preferential attachment index).

 Features can also capture information beyond degree, and our method can quantify this performance.
 For example, the superior performance on unpermuted networks relative to permuted networks indicated that RWR, resource allocation, Jaccard, and Adamic/Adar indices captured more than degree in this prediction task.